Get

 Do Dogs Understand Human Emotions?

-Yes, dogs can understand human emotions to a limited degree but likely don’t grasp the full complexity of them.
+Yes, dogs can understand human emotions to a limited degree, but they likely don’t grasp their full complexity.
 For instance, your dog can tell when you’re feeling down or sad, but they may not know the cause of your woes.
 They pick up on subtle cues like despondence, the tone of your voice, and your other body language.

 Final Thoughts